solidity-labs-io/forge-proposal-simulator/docs/mainnet-examples/ENSOzGovernor.md

     }
     ```

+    Since these changes do not persist from runs themselves, after the contracts are deployed, the user must update the Addresses.json file with the newly deployed contract addresses.

--   `build()`: Defines the necessary actions for the proposal.
-[Refer](../overview/architecture/proposal-functions.md#build-function).
+-   `build()`: Add actions to the proposal contract.
+[See build function](../overview/architecture/proposal-functions.md#build-function).
 In this example, the newly deployed `dnsSec` contract is set as the controller for the root contract.
 Any calls (except to the Addresses object) will be recorded and stored as actions to execute in the run function.
-The `caller` address that will call actions is passed into `buildModifier`.
+The The `caller` address that will call actions is passed into `buildModifier`.
 In this example, it is the OZ Governor's timelock. `buildModifier` is a necessary modifier for the `build` function and will not function without it.

     ```solidity
     function build()